ohadch/ohadch/README.md

 - noSQL databases: Mongo and Firestore
 - Docker, Linux and Bash
 - Serverless development with Firebase
+- Real time development using webhooks and cloud events
+- Development of financial applications with Authorize.net and Plaid
 - GCP as the go-to cloud provider
-- Development of financial applications with Authorize.net and Plaid

 💼 I worked before as a fullstack developer at DeepCoding for two years.